-In addition, to this, you can also clear your saved bookmarks, passwords and the auto field data from this page.
+In addition, to do this, you can also clear your saved bookmarks, passwords and the auto field data from this page.

 Part 3.
-How to Permanently Erase History on iPad iMyFone Umate Pro iOS Data Eraser - Permanently clear Safari history, 100% unrecoverable!
+Permanent Way to Erase History on iPad (100% Unrecoverable) iMyFone iPhone Eraser - Permanently clear Safari history, left NO chance of recovery!

-Step 1: Download and install iMyFone Umate Pro program.
+Step 1: Download and install iMyFone iPhone Eraser program.
 Link your iPad to computer.

 Step 2: Choose "Erase Private Data" and then click "Scan" button.